 Prepare your leather for dyeing.
 Remove any oils, dirt, and/or existing finishes from your piece with Angelus Leather Preparer and Deglazer.
 Using a cloth or pad saturated with the Preparer, rub in a circular motion to remove the finish.
 Allow the leather to dry completely.
 If the leather has cracks or scuff marks, you may carefully sand with fine sandpaper to smooth them out and/or seal cracks with a leather sealer to prevent overpenetration.

 Apply a light coat of Angelus Leather Dye with a wool dauber.
 Let it dry and then rub the leather surface with a soft clean cloth.
 This will remove any excess dye and will also remove any lint that may have come off of the dauber.
 If a darker shade is desired you may apply further coats of dye using the same procedure as above, working your way up to the desired shade.
 (Note: for lighter shades you can dilute Angelus Dyes with Angelus Dye Reducer before applying to your piece.)

-If a top coat is desired, once your piece is dry, apply a light coat of the Angelus Acrylic Finisher of your choice (from High Gloss to Matte finish).
+If a different finish is desired, once your piece is dry, apply a light coat of the Angelus Acrylic Finisher of your choice (from High Gloss to Matte finish).
 Apply 1-2 coats, allowing the leather to dry between coats.

 After any dyes and finishes are dry, condition the leather with Angelus Leather Conditioner.
 Conditioning will provide better wear and scuff resistance to your piece.

 More tips for dyeing leather: